EricClasher/Insider-News-/README.md

 JUST IN: 🇮🇷 Iran’s President says under no circumstances will Iran back down from legitimate rights of Iranian people and nation.

 JUST IN: CME Group says its $XRP futures products generated nearly $63,000,000,000 in notional trading volume during their first year.

+JUST IN: 🇮🇷 Iran’s crypto stockpile is reportedly worth $7,700,000,000 - Fox News.